Welcome to the podcast of the Lotus Eaters for the 2nd of September.

 And you might say, I'm a dreamer.

-But what about taking back the urban areas as well?
+But how about retaking the urban areas as well?

 Absolutely incredible.